 As he settled down into Merab's armchair and lit a cigarette, Nana scrambled to fix him coffee and lay out plates of cakes and candies, her hands as stuttering and inept as they always became in his presence.

 "That's how your husband takes care of his family, that jack ass?" he said, his voice reverberating around the living room.
 "Who didn't that crook of a Boris try to hustle with his goddamn French deli?
 At least half the city?
-The last time he came to me about it, I told him that if I ever saw him again, I'd kick his ass across the street.
+The last time he came to me about it, I told him if I ever saw him again, I'd kick his ass across the street.
 That's how you talk to people like him.
 But your husband invites him over, treats him like an honored guest, and gives him twenty thousand dollars."

 "It's a disgrace, an embarrassment," he went on.
 "Even honest people will steal from him now.
 Why shouldn't they, if he does nothing about it?"
 He stubbed out his cigarette and lit another, exhaling two thick streams of smoke through his nostrils.